 The grass family, Poaceae, includes the bamboo subfamily, Bambusoideae.
-Bamboo plants range from 1 to 164 feet tall in U.S. Department of Agriculture plant hardiness zones 5 through 12 depending on the species.
-While a clump may have multiple stalks, they are all one plant that is connected by underground rhizomes.
+Bamboo plants range from 1 to 164 feet tall in U.S. Department of Agriculture plant hardiness zones 5 through 12, depending on the species and cultivar.
+While a clump may have multiple stalks, they are all one plant that is connected by underground stems called rhizomes.
 Whether grown as decorative garden plants, as a fence or hedge, or for timber, the best way to cut down bamboo stalks depends on the size and age of the plant as well as your goals.

 Video of the Day

 Young bamboo shoots are best cut down with a lawn mower.
 Generally, the shoots appear between April and June.
 The sprouts, appearing from the underground rhizomes of the plant, are easy to cut down while still small.
 Mowing over them halts that year's growth.

 If the new shoots are not mowed, cut down or otherwise removed, they rapidly grow to their full height.
 Over a few years, a clump with four stalks can become a thicket of 60 or more woody canes, also known as culms.
 Each year, the new culms draw upon the energy of the rhizomes to grow faster and taller until the bamboo plant reaches its maximum height.

 Put on safety goggles, gloves, long sleeves, long pants, closed-toe shoes and a dust mask before cutting down the bamboo stalks.
 Sterilize your cutting tools when cleaning up or trimming back bamboo clumps by dipping or spraying the blades with rubbing alcohol.